Anitahemati/Cybersecurity-Journey/docs/ubuntu-boot-freeze-lenovo-v15.md

 - acpi=off
 - noapic

-None of the above resolved the issue.
+None of the above resolved the issue but this one :
+- irqpoll acpi-osi=! acpi-osi="Windows 2020"

 Solution